-Dr Marion McGarry is a writer and historian.
-Born and bred in Ireland, she has lectured at Galway Mayo Institute of Technology (GMIT) since 2004 and lives in Sligo.
-She has a PhD from Ulster University and a Master's Degree from University of Limerick.
-She has authored four books and is also an illustrator.
+Dr Marion McGarry is an Irish writer and historian based in Sligo.
+She lectures at Galway Mayo Institute of Technology (GMIT), and has a PhD from Ulster University and Master's Degree from University of Limerick.
+She has authored four books and is a designer/illustrator.

 Marion McGarry, Irish Customs and Rituals: How Our Ancestors Celebrated Life and the Seasons (forthcoming Orpen Press, 2020).

 Marion McGarry and Dermot O'Donovan, See the Wood From the Trees (Artisan House, 2018). https://artisanhouse.ie/product/see-the-wood-from-the-trees/

 Marion McGarry, The Irish Cottage: History, Culture and Design (Orpen Press, 2017).